-To assess liquidity and facilitate management of its capital requirements management will prepare annual budgets and update them, as necessary, depending on various factors many of which are beyond the Company's control and include successful capital deployment and general industry conditions.
+To assess liquidity and facilitate management of its capital requirements management prepares annual budgets and updates them, as necessary, depending on various factors, many of which are beyond the Company's control and include successful capital deployment and general industry conditions.
 The Company also takes into account its expected cash flows from mining operations, including capital expenditures, and its cash and cash equivalent holdings.
-The Board of Directors will approve the annual and updated budgets.
+The Board of Directors has approved the annual and will approve updated budgets.

-The Company places deposits only with major established banks in the currencies in which it operates.
 The Company's investment policy is to invest its excess cash in highly liquid, low risk, short-term interest-bearing investments.
-Investments are selected after taking into consideration to the expected timing of operating and capital expenditures.
+Investments are selected after taking into consideration the expected timing of operating and capital expenditures.
 The Company limits its exposure to credit risks on investments by primarily investing only in securities rated AAA by credit rated agencies such as S&P and Moody's.
 Excess cash is invested in R1/R1 rated investments including bankers acceptances, commercial paper or other highly rated short term investment instruments.
 The investments are redeemable in portion or in full at the Company's option without penalty and are recorded as cash and cash equivalents.
+The excess cash is denominated in the currency which management believes poses the least amount of volatility and risk.